 5. If the coating or seasoning is damaged, discontinue using the cookware.

-See also How to cook flat green beans
+See also What to cook with crab legs

 In conclusion, cast aluminum cookware can be safe to cook with as long as it is properly coated or seasoned and maintained.
 It is important to be mindful of the condition of the coating or seasoning and to avoid cooking certain types of foods that may increase the risk of aluminum leaching.
 By following these guidelines, you can enjoy the benefits of cast aluminum cookware without significant health concerns.